 Mr. Williams is a Solicitor of the High Court of Hong Kong, and Member of the District of Columbia and Alabama State Bars.
 He received his J.D. from the University of Alabama School of Law (1991, Alabama Law Review, Order of the Coif), M.E. in Petroleum Engineering from Tulane University (1991, Tau Beta Pi), and B.E. in Chemical Engineering from Vanderbilt University (1979).

-CEO GTL Americas Inc., Chief Development Officer and Director
+President of GTL Americas, LP; Chief Development Officer and Director of ESP

 Mr. Leon Codron is an extremely accomplished international oil and gas executive, formerly the President of ARCO Indonesia in Southeast Asia, and formerly CEO of Singapore Petroleum Company.

 Mr. Codron is an entrepreneur and business leader with documented successes in producing strong financial performance, strategic positioning, and focusing and motivating organizations.
 He has led negotiations globally and maintains key relationships within host governments and industry.
 Mr. Codron is a builder and manager of multinational, world-class executive teams and work forces.

 During his tenure at ARCO (now BP) from 1981-2000, Mr. Codron managed exploration and production activities in Asia, developed U.S. and international natural gas markets, expanded international oil marketing, and coordinated new country entry and business development.

 As President of ARCO Indonesia, ARCO’s largest overseas subsidiary, he led the commercial negotiations and exploration phase of massive 24 Tcf Tangguh Project, the second largest (after Alaska) discovery in ARCO’s history.
 In addition, he was responsible for strategic planning to achieve financial and growth targets and developing the technical, managerial, and professional skills of a multiethnic/international workforce.